shadmehr1/CAD-Harmonic-Drive-Actuator/README.md

 ---

-## Parts I Modeled in Creo Parametric
+## Parts Modeled in Creo Parametric

+The remaining parts, I modelled myself from a given cross section view.
+More information on each available in the powerpoint.
 - Housing
 - Housing Upper 2
 - Housing Bottom